Meet MASC’s Team of Board Members!!

 Public Relations Director

 Delia Douglas is the Owner of DDHPR, a boutique public relations firm catering to an eclectic roster of fashion, beauty, multicultural, curve, non-profit and artist clients.
 Passionate about diversity, Delia is co-founder Multiculti Corner, a culturally diverse community of multiracial people and families for social, educational, and celebratory news and events.
 An advocate for positive body-image messaging within the media, Delia is the US Ambassador for Slink Magazine, UK’s premiere print plus-size fashion and lifestyle magazine.
+Co-founder of Culturas.us, a media + tech platform creating and discovering content that celebrates culture, diversity, and inclusion. women-led for all.
 A California native, Delia, her husband, and their 4 year old daughter reside in Venice, CA most commonly referred to as “Venice Beach: Where Art Meets Crime.”
 Catch up with Delia and her family on Instagram @heartandsol and her business @ddhpr

 Nancy G. Brown